Scrambled Eggs and Cancer

 As she succumbed to a shot of feel-good juice before being wheeled into the operating chamber, I looked into her burdened eyes and couldn’t help but think how utterly unscrewed this life is.
 This idea of being human.
 This circus sideshow.
 Waking and doing and sleeping and repeating.
-Then cancer and panic and living wills and oblique explanations to one’s three-year-old daughter.
+Then cancer and panic and living wills and oblique explanations to one’s then three-year-old daughter.
 And unrelenting if-then-whats.

 And scrambled eggs with extra pepper and a pinch of basil.

-Cancer will kill almost 600,000 people in the States this year.
+Cancer will kill 600,000 people in the States this year.
 That’s one person every 30 minutes.
 That’s your wife, your husband, your child, your sister, your brother, your aunt, your uncle, your cousin, your friend, your neighbor, your teacher, your doctor, your cop, your firefighter, your community.
 Imagine driving through Portland, Oregon where dead bodies are piled stories high, block after block after block.
 That’s the devastation we face this year and every year thereafter.

 “More than 40 years after the war on cancer was declared, we have spent billions fighting the good fight.
 The National Cancer Institute has spent some $90 billion on research and treatment during that time.
 Some 260 nonprofit organizations in the United States have dedicated themselves to cancer — more than the number established for heart disease, AIDS, Alzheimer’s disease, and stroke combined.
 Cancer’s role in one out of every four deaths in this country remains a haunting statistic.
 Simply put, we have not adequately channeled our scientific know-how, funding, and energy into a full exploration of the one path certain to save lives: prevention.”